MGM Grand fire: Fire

 At the time of the fire, about 5,000 people were in the MGM Grand, a casino and 26-story hotel with more than 2,000 hotel rooms that had opened in 1973.
 At approximately 7:07 a.m. on Friday, November 21, 1980, a fire began in a restaurant known as The Deli.
 The fire was discovered during an inspection of the restaurant by a tile crew.
 A crew supervisor noticed a flickering light, which turned out to be a wall of flames.
 An employee of the hotel's bakery recounted how just after 7 a.m. he saw smoke coming from the ceiling vents just before the lights went out.
 MGM security was immediately advised of the situation, and alerted the Clark County Fire Department (CCFD) which was the first agency to respond.
-CCFD received a call reporting the fire at 7:17 am, with the first engine arriving on site from across the street at 7:19 am.
-A third alarm was called at 7:22 am, and a Metro Police helicopter pilot requested all available helicopters at 7:30 am.
+CCFD received a call reporting the fire at 7:17 a.m., with the first engine arriving on site from across the street at 7:19 a.m.
+A third alarm was called at 7:22 am, and a Metro Police helicopter pilot requested all available helicopters at 7:30 a.m.

 Other agencies included the North Las Vegas Fire Department, Las Vegas Fire & Rescue, and the Henderson Fire Department.
 A massive helicopter rescue effort from Nellis Air Force Base pulled 1,000 people from the roof of the MGM Grand, involving both U.S. Air Force UH-1N (Hueys) from the 57th Wing based in Indian Springs and CH-3E (Jolly Green Giants) from the 1st Special Operations Wing based in Hurlburt Field, Florida (which were in Nevada to participate in Red Flag '80).

 The fire spread to the lobby, fed by wallpaper, PVC piping, glue, and plastic mirrors, racing west through the casino floor at a speed of 15–19 ft/s until a massive fireball blew out the main entrance, facing the Las Vegas Strip.
 From the time the fire was noticed, it took six minutes for the entire casino floor to be fully engulfed.
 It spread across the areas of the casino in which no fire sprinklers were installed.
 Eighteen people died in the casino level of the hotel.